jeffdemaine/Recipe-for-MAGic/index.md

 # Instructions:
 - Download Small Teams dataset.
-- Query OpenAlex to get articles.
+- Query OpenAlex to get articles from a given university in a given year.
-- Combine these using SQL.
+- Combine these using an SQL query (with RSQLite).
-- Output article data with disruption score.
+- Output article metadata with disruption score.

 This is all performed using the R language (typically in R Studio) by following the [Recipe](recipe.md).